Period Workshop for Schoolgirls

 Inquiries: info@padher.org

-Registration closes: 27 October 2024 (midnight GMT)
+Registration Closes: 27 July 2025 (midnight GMT)

 Maximum Attendees: 200

-Digital workshops and the number of girls impacted
+Digital Workshops and the Number of Girls Impacted

 August 2021: 147 girls